stefanbohne/bynar/docs/tutorial.rst

 with other programming languages.

 Versailles is a statically typed language.
-This means that before a Versailles program is executed a first pass is made over it that assigns each expression a type.
+This means that before a Versailles program is executed a first pass is made that assigns each expression a data type.
 Types are for example ``Integer`` or ``String``.
 During this pass it is checked that there a no nonsensical expressions like adding an integer and string.

 Versailles is also a pure functional language.
 This essentially means that